Congratulations 2026-2027 Board of Governors!

 C. Non-budgeted expenses up to two hundred fifty dollars ($250) per single item may be approved by the Executive Board.

-E. In the event of an emergency, the President shall be permitted to incur a non-budgeted expenditure up to fifty dollars ($50) bi-annually without Board of Governor approval.
+F. In the event of an emergency, the President shall be permitted to incur a non-budgeted expenditure up to seventy-five dollars ($75) twice per fiscal year without Board approval.

 SECTION 5: FUNDRAISING